Ryan Tannehill Player Prop Bets for NFL Week 17 | Tennessee vs. Miami 1/2/2022

 - The Titans have run 50.3% passing plays and 49.7% rushing plays this season.
 They rank 15th in the NFL in scoring.

-- Tannehill has attempted 70 of his 481 passes in the red zone, accounting for 48.6% of his team's red zone plays.
+- Tannehill has thrown 70 passes in the red zone this season, 48.6% of his team's red zone plays.

 - Click over to SISportsbook and find the latest player props and odds for Tannehill's matchup with the Dolphins.